Covid 19 Australia: Expert Michael Baker's son tests positive in Sydney - NZ Herald

 The Covid-19 pandemic just became a little more personal for Professor Michael Baker, after the prominent epidemiologist's teenaged son contracted the virus in Sydney.

-George Baker, 19, and his partner Hannah Burberry, 18, have been isolated at home after they began feeling ill on Tuesday night.
+George Baker, 19, and his partner Hannah Burberry, 18, both of whom are double-vaccinated and also booked for boosters, have been isolated at home after they began feeling ill on Tuesday night.

 Baker said his son was feeling like "death warmed up" - with severe aches and respiratory issues – and the pair were told by an official to catch an Uber to hospital, as the wait for an ambulance would have taken too long.